conversation/event-sourcing/README.md

 ## Code of Conduct

-Everyone interacting in the Event::Source project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/conversation/event-sourcing/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the The Conversation project’s codebases, issue trackers, chat rooms and mailing lists is

+expected to follow the [code of conduct](https://github.com/conversation/event-sourcing/blob/master/CODE_OF_CONDUCT.md).

+## Related Projects

+Thank you very much [Kickstarter](https://www.kickstarter.com/) for making the ["Event Sourcing made Simple"](https://kickstarter.engineering/event-sourcing-made-simple-4a2625113224) blog post.
+This project is heavily inspired on concepts described on it and its [Rails demo app](https://github.com/pcreux/event-sourcing-rails-todo-app-demo).